SashG91/brew-that/README.md

 # Brew That
-Brew that is a python essentials terminal project that is run using the Code Institute mock terminal on Heroku.
+Brew That is a python essentials terminal project that is run using the Code Institute mock terminal on Heroku.
 <img width="952" alt="image" src="https://user-images.githubusercontent.com/97494070/174244013-d4b76bf3-86ad-4728-9153-b986ff1adf53.png">